faustine-van/alx-low_level_programming/0x09-static_libraries/README.md

 -gcc: command to compile using the follow option
 -L: specifies path to the given libraries "." referring to current directories
 -o: create executed file
+## In addition there are other command that used:
+- $ ranlib libname.a
+or by adding an extra flag (-s) to the ar command and it becomes like this:
+$ ar -rcs libname.a *.o : this is same as  $ ranlib libname.a : used to indexing files